RaspberryPiFoundation/blockly-samples/codelabs/css/css.md

 ```

 To see your new colours, reload the web page, drag the `if do` block out again,
 and reopen the mutator.
-You should see something like this:
+You should see that the mutator workspace background
+colour is orange, matching the main workspace background:

 ![An "if do" block with a mutator that has an orange background.](components-mutator.png)